 Continuity of Operations

-Continuity of Operations is the process of maintaining an agency's essential operations when interrupted by a disaster.
-Continuity of operations planning should include policies and procedures for maintaining the organizational functions, personnel, systems, and records which are essential to meeting an agency's mission.
+Continuity of Operations (COOP) is the process of maintaining an agency's essential operations when interrupted by a disaster.
+COOP planning should include policies and procedures for maintaining the organizational functions, personnel, systems, and records which are essential to meeting an agency's mission.
+Resources include:

-In accordance with California's Standardized Emergency Management System, and the National Incident Management System, there are five functions that a local government must be able to activate during a disaster: Management, Operations, Planning, Logistics, and Finance and Administration.
+In accordance with California's Standardized Emergency Management System (SEMS), and consistent with the National Incident Management System (NIMS), there are five functions that a local government must be able to activate during a disaster or major emergency: Management, Operations, Planning, Logistics, and Finance and Administration.
 Local governments in California must use SEMS in response to multi-jurisdictional or multi-agency incidents, in order to be eligible for State reimbursement of response-related personnel costs.

 Finance & Administration

-The Controller's Office is the lead agency for the City's Finance and Administration function is responsible for financial support of emergency response operations, and beginning the process of recovery.
+The Controller's Office is the lead agency for the City's Finance and Administration function.
+This function is responsible for financial management in support of emergency response operations and initiating cost recovery.
 This may include:

 - Executing pre-established emergency financial policies and procedures

-- Performing expedited accounting operations in support of life safety, property, and environmental protection
+- Expediting purchasing and contracting, in support of life safety and property protection

-- Documenting and handling workers' compensation and injury claims
+- Documenting and processing workers' compensation and injury claims

 - Maximizing and expediting recovery of losses